ibm-cloud-docs/Cloudant/api/cloudant_query.md

 if a match was found as a result of searching for either an individual element, or an element from an array, then the match is considered a success.

+> **Note**: Like Cloudant Search indexes, Cloudant Query indexes of `type: text` are limited to 200 results when queried.

 <div id="selector-translation"></div>